WPTRT/wptrt-autoload/readme.md

 ```

 * `$prefix` - This should be the namespace of the project.
 Make sure to escape backslashes like `\\` instead of a single `\`.
 * `$path` - This should be the absolute path to the source code of where the classes are housed.
-* `$prepend` - Whether to prepend or append a particular loader to the autoload queue.  `false` by default.
+Can be a `string` for a single path or an array for multiple paths for the given prefix.